angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Let's look at the steps to complete the pile:

-1. Cast Brainstorm and put back X then Ideas Unbound (IU) on top
+1. Cast Brainstorm and put back X then Ideas Unbound on top
-1. Cast LED, cycle Street Wraith (SW) cracking LED for {U}{U}{U} and draw the IU
+1. Cast LED, cycle Street Wraith cracking LED for {U}{U}{U} and draw the IU
 1. Cast IU, drawing the rest of the pile
-1. The Lotus Petal gives you a second {U} to cast Thassa's Oracle (TO) with an empty library
+1. The Lotus Petal gives you a second {U} to cast Thassa's Oracle with an empty library

 Another example is presented here using Predict.